TrilonIO/aspnetcore-angular-universal/README.md

 # or yarn install
 ```

-If you're running the project from command line with `dotnet run` make sure you set your environment variables to Development (otherwise things like HMR won't work).
+If you're running the project from command line with `dotnet run` make sure you set your environment variables to Development (otherwise things like HMR might not work).

 ```bash
 # on Windows: